 While this may provide the electricity supply for the individual pump stations it would be substantially more expensive than replacing the conductors on the lines in question.
-The non-network solution at North West Bend would need to cater for the full range of the demand including maximum positive and maximum negative demand (from onsite solar PV output).
+The non-network solution at North West Bend would need to cater for the full range of the demand that includes the maximum positive demand and the maximum negative demand (from onsite solar PV output).